Setting the Perfect Dining Table in 11 easy steps

 Tablecloths are another great option to add something special to your presentation, or you may have a table that is a bit rough, then a tablecloth can hide a multitude of disasters underneath!
 A tablecloth can add richness, a casual French feel or sophistication as well as being practical.
 Washing and ironing is the price you pay but well worth it for certain occasions.

-7.Placemats: these to me are a vital element in not only protecting your table but I also like the depth and layering that can be achieved with placemats.
+To me, these are a vital element in not only protecting your table but I also like the depth and layering that can be achieved with placemats.
 We at Pieces of Joy like the rattan placemats.
 They come round, square and rectangle.
 Really easy to maintain with soapy water and a brush.
 Once you have invested in these you will have them a long time!
 They last a very long time so well worth the investment.
 I like them for casual and dinner presentations equally.

 There are other options available like fabric placemats etc and once again, depends on the look and feel you are wanting to achieve.
 Worth having a good think about what you’d like and how your other items fit into the whole scheme of table setting.

-8.Napkin Rings: Lovely white cotton napkins in napkin holders that are fitting to the design of your table setting, is simple yet so inviting.
+Lovely white cotton napkins in napkin holders that are fitting to the design of your table setting, is simple yet so inviting.
 I find this an inexpensive little luxury that defines you table setting.
 So much can be achieved with these little things!
 They set the tone, they complement the meal or the ceramics.
 They are such little gems in building your dining table story.

-9.Candles and Candle Holders: these are little gems of magic too!
+These are little gems of magic too!
 Light, living moving flame creates atmosphere like nothing else.
 We use at Pieces of Joy, artificial candles and other forms of lighting that are safe but magical.
 I simply love what a table setting brings with candle holders or candle motives giving off light and movement.

 Choose what goes with the rest of scheme.
 Gold or silver?
 Candle holders or just candles?
 Timber or metal with diamantes or maybe the Candelabra is what you need for this table setting.
 So many options and seriously, you can be as simple as a couple of artificial candles.
 The choice is fortunately huge!